nate123456/playerbot-lua/docs/index.md

 ### Client

-Clients should download the playerbot CLI program from the latest [release](https://github.com/nate123456/mangos-lua/releases) and install it as appropriate.
-It is recommended to install `playerbot.exe` to a general location, such as a folder in program files if on Windows, then add the folder to the path environment variable so the CLI program is available anywhere.
+Clients should download the playerbot CLI program from the latest [release](https://github.com/nate123456/mangos-lua/releases) and install it in a global location such as a folder in `C:\Program Files` if on Windows, then add the folder to the path environment variable so the CLI program is available anywhere.

-Open a blank folder in your lua editor of choice (VS Code is a good choice) and run `playerbot`.
-It will initialize your lua directory for you.
-Configure your environment using the provided `config.json` file.
-Use `playerbot --help` for a list of arguments and commands.
+Open a blank folder in a lua editor of choice (VS Code is a good choice) and run `playerbot`.
+It will initialize the lua directory.
+The environment may be configured using the provided `config.json` file.
+The command `playerbot --help` lists available arguments and commands.

 Begin scripting using the [API reference](api/index.md).

+When in-game, summon bots as normal using `.bot add <name>`.
+Use the commands `.bot ai use lua` or `.bot ai use legacy` to allow the client to switch between usage of their bots scripts or the legacy AI.
+When the lua AI is enabled, the legacy AI will not perform any combat actions, but will still respond to certain events as the per the legacy AI, such as an invite or trade request.

 ### Server